emrecicekyurt/ObjectDetectionAI/README.md

 </p>

 ## Real Time Detections
-The webcam of the PC is used to detect faces, smiles and eyes.
+The webcam of the PC is used to detect faces, smiles, cars and eyes.
 You may use the same algorithm to detect something else via Haar Cascade xml files.
 <p align="center">
   <img src="images/elon.PNG" width="400" title="ss1">
   <img src="images/carSS.PNG" width="400" title="ss2">